somnathbanerjee2020/metadatacapture/README.md

 - Clone / download the repository to C:/ and you're good to go!

 # Execution
 Once setup is completed, the load can be run by running the file scripts/load_file.py.
-Sample command:
+Sample commands:
 ```
+cd C:\metadatacapture\scripts

 python load_file.py
 ```